 The Neighbors: Income

-The neighbors in the N 19th Ave / W Lake St neighborhood in Melrose Park are middle-income, making it a moderate income neighborhood.
+The neighbors in the N 19th Ave / W Lake St neighborhood in Melrose Park are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has

 a different mix of occupations represented, and together these tell you about